 Ann, Becky, and Dan take a deep dive into White Privilege this week.
 White Privilege has been denied in part, by a large percentage of our caucasian brothers and sisters.
 The term has been called divisive, reverse racism, and an attempt to make white people feel bad about being white, among other things.
-Joined by Paul Smith (from The Boxing Critics Podcast), we share a handful of times that we’ve experienced White Privilege first hand.
+Joined by P From Charlotte, we share a handful of times that we’ve experienced White Privilege first hand.

 (1:18) What is White Privilege?

 In our own words, we each describe what we believe White Privilege is.

 (18:16) Experiences with White Privilege (joined by P From Charlotte).

 - Becky shares a story about her and Dan visiting the French Press coffee shop in Kenner, Louisiana.
 Becky and Dan ordered 2 coffee drinks, paid, and took a seat.
 After about 10 minutes they witnessed other customers, who all ordered after them, being served.
 After about 20 minutes, they saw other customers being served full meals as they still waited for their coffee drinks.
 After about 30 minutes Dan, wanting to see how long they would be ignored and passed over, threw in the towel and asked for a refund.

 - Ann shares that she and her mother visited an Olive Garden.
 They were the only Black people in the restaurant and their waiter refused to serve them.
 Another waitress, who was serving other tables asked Ann and her mother if they’d like an order of breadsticks and water, and attempted to get Ann’s waiter to serve them.
 After watching other tables who arrived after them receive their meals, Ann asked to speak with a manager.
 The manager offered Ann and her mother their meals for free, to which Ann declined.
 The Olive Garden manager then asked Ann, “do you think that this is because you’re black?”